Chicken Pot Pie Pasta

 INSTRUCTIONS

-• Sauté the cubed chicken over medium high heat in 1 tablespoon of the butter.
-When it is browned and done in the middle, remove it from the pan and set it aside.
+• Sauté the cubed chicken in a large skillet over medium-high heat in 1 tablespoon of butter.
+When the chicken is barely done, or close to done, remove it from the pan and set it aside.
+It will finish cooking in the sauce at the end.

 Bonus StepIf you made this recipe, please leave a rating/comment.
 Ratings really help us continue to bring you high-quality free recipes.
 Rate This Recipe!